Skip to main content

 filename: report-${input.id}.pdf

-- name: dashboard
+- name: contact-form

-operation: page
+operation: form

 config:

-5. Extension Operations
+5. Async Operations

 Extend functionality with external tools. tools - MCP tools and skills: